-Discuss Your Claim with Knowledgeable Marin County Pedestrian Accident Lawyers
+Discuss Your Claim with Knowledgeable San Francisco Pedestrian Accident Lawyers

 Hopefully, the answers to these questions provide you with some valuable information about how these cases work in California.
 These details may also demonstrate how complicated pedestrian accident claims can be, especially if you do not have a legal background.
 You can trust an experienced attorney to protect your interests, both in settlement negotiations with an insurance company or in court.

-If you were hurt in a pedestrian accident and have additional questions about your circumstances, please call 415-578-3510 to reach the dedicated Marin County pedestrian accident lawyers at Wakeford Gelini.
+If you were hurt in a pedestrian accident and have additional questions about your circumstances, please call 415-578-3510 to reach the dedicated San Francisco and Marin County pedestrian accident lawyers at Wakeford Gelini.
 You can also visit us online to set up a free, no-obligation consultation regarding your case.